Saturday March 25, 10 am-2 pm at the Park Foundation Pavilion in Promenade ParkMore...

 Relax and enjoy a guided cruise on the Fort Wayne Rivers.
 Sweet Breeze, Fort Wayne’s authentic canal boat replica is offering 45 and 90 minute tour lengths.
 This fully accessible tour will be a fun experience for everyone!
 Each tour provides an opportunity to learn something new about Fort Wayne through its riverfront.

-Purchase tickets next spring!
-In the spring you will be able to purchase tickets via phone (260) 427-6000 or at 705 E. State Blvd., Fort Wayne, Indiana 46805
+Purchase tickets on-line next SPRING!
+IF you prefer, you can purchase tickets via phone (260) 427-6000 or at 705 E. State Blvd., Fort Wayne, Indiana 46805.

-Basic tour information:
+Basic tour information

-- Restroom facilities are available.
+Restroom facilities are available.
 The boat is fully accessible.